Frequently Asked Questions

 Q: Do I call to schedule an appointment?

-We are a referral only imaging center.
+A: We are a referral only imaging center.
 Therefore, we must receive a referral request form from your veterinarian.
 This will be required to determine the amount of time and time of day for scheduling based on the procedure requested.
 After reviewing the referral request, we will reach out to you for scheduling the appointment.

 Q: How quickly will I get the results?

-The final report is processed to your veterinarian typically within 24-48 hours.
+A: The final report is processed to your veterinarian typically within 24-48 hours.

 Q: Does my pet have to be sedated?

-For CT scans a pet must be completely still while the table is moving back and forth, so light anesthesia or very heavy sedation is required.
+A: For CT scans a pet must be completely still while the table is moving back and forth, so light anesthesia or very heavy sedation is required.
 Their vital readings are closely monitored during the entire process and they are usually ready to walk out in about an hour after anesthesia/sedation is discontinued.
 For ultrasound, typically we try not to sedate and most pets will tolerated gentle restraint during the exam.
 If your patient is very young or hyperactive/aggressive, it may be necessary for you to contact your regular veterinarian for a one-time oral sedative in order to obtain a complete exam.

 Q: How long does the imaging take and can I wait onsite?

-Typically an ultrasound or echocardiography will take approximately 20-30 minutes based on the patients attitude and ability to be still and quiet.
+A: Typically an ultrasound or echocardiography will take approximately 20-30 minutes based on the patients attitude and ability to be still and quiet.
 CT on the other hand is a longer process due to the anesthesia/sedation/recovery and may take up to 2 hours.
 You are welcome to wait onsite or receive a pick up call at the end of the imaging.